 As proposed the use definition allows group living dormitory use.
-The Education use within the Sea Pines Circle district does not have a permanent student body that attends the Education use site for a majority of its education offerings, so a possible consideration to alter the proposed amendment to create a use-specific condition to allow a maximum portion of the units (perhaps 20%) to be group living dormitory use.
+The Education use within the Sea Pines Circle district does not have a permanent student body that attends the Education use site for a majority of its education offerings.
+Staff asked the applicant to consider adding a use-specific condition to establish a maximum portion of the units (perhaps 20%) that could be group living dormitory use, or to establish a dormitory use limit.
 Without such a condition, the residential unit mix could be all group living dormitory use.
+The applicant was not supportive of this suggested change.

 The height limit for all development within Sea Pines Circle District is 45 feet.
+As proposed, the use could have a building height maximum of 55 feet.
 Building height is a sensitive matter and staff does not recommend a height limit increase for the proposed use.
+The applicant was not supportive of removing the height exception for this use, but was willing to create a use-specific condition that limits development to four stories.

-Finally, the allowance of undefined density is not tied to a workforce housing component as drafted.
+Finally, the intent of the new use as communicated by the applicant team is that the use would be created to provide housing for "islanders" or island service workers.
+As drafted, the allowance of undefined density is not tied to a workforce housing, fair-market rent, rent cap or other affordability component.
 A use-specific condition could be added to require a percentage (perhaps 20%) of the Islander Mixed-Use development to be workforce housing units to be rented to households earning 60-120% of the HUD AMI for Beaufort County and with a requirement that a Workforce Housing Agreement be entered into with the Town similar to the requirements in Sections 16-4-105.
-B-F.
+B-F. The applicant is willing to discuss the notion of adding a use-specific condition that requires a certain percentage of units to be workforce housing or tied to an affordable rent index with the Public Planning Committee.